-Scotland A score seven tries in defeat of Chile
+Scotland A score seven tries in win over Chile

 Gregor Townsend's side play the Pumas on the first three Saturdays in July.

-After some handling errors early on, the tourists worked the opening try on 11 minutes following a lineout on the left.
+After some handling errors early on, the tourists worked the opening try on 11 minutes following a line-out.

 The ball was moved from left to right and Ollie Smith offloaded for Hoyland to cross.
-Ross Thomson converted.
+Ross Thompson converted.

-Captain Luke Crosbie spotted a gap to burst through and slip a pass to Horne for the Scots' second try under the posts, setting up an easy conversion for Thomson.
+Captain Luke Crosbie spotted a gap to burst through and slip a pass to Horne for the Scots' second try under the posts, setting up an easy conversion for Thompson.

-Horne's feint at the back of a ruck deceived the Chileans as he skipped his way through for his second try, Thomson again adding the extras.
+Horne's feint at the back of a ruck deceived the Chileans as he skipped his way through for his second try, Thompson again adding the extras.

-McLean thought he had got a fourth try but a knock on by Horne brought play back for a scrum and Ben Muncaster could not ground as he was held up beyond the try line.
+McLean thought he had got a fourth try but a knock-on by Horne brought play back for a scrum and Ben Muncaster could not ground as he was held up beyond the tryline.

 But a fourth try did arrive before the break with Hoyland picking a good line to receive Horne's pass and ploughing over.